anjalisilva/MPLNClust/README.md

 ## Description
 `MPLNClust` is an R package for performing clustering using mixtures of multivariate Poisson-log normal (MPLN) distribution.
 It was developed for count data arising from RNA sequencing studies.
 However, the vector of normalization factors can be relaxed and clustering method may be applied to other types of count data.

-Main function *mpln()* carries out model-based clustering using mixtures of MPLN model.
+Main functions, *mplnParallel* or *mplnNonParallel*, carry out model-based clustering using mixtures of MPLN model.
 Markov chain Monte Carlo expectation-maximization algorithm (MCMC-EM) is used for parameter estimation.
 Information criteria (AIC, BIC, AIC3 and ICL) are offered for model selection.
 For more, see details.

 ## Installation